 Aside from taking tablets to control the HIV infection directly, HIV treatment also consists of monitoring for and treating any opportunistic infections (i.e. infections that happen when the patient’s immune system is weak) and taking care of the patient’s general health and well being.
 In this article, we will concentrate on the medicines used to treat HIV directly.

 When do you need to start taking medicines?

 This is rather controversial.
 WHO guidelines say that when you CD4 drops to 350, you should start on medicines.
 It also says that when your CD4 drops to 500, you can also start to take medicines.
-This basically means you only should start taking medicines when you immune system is starting to become significantly weakened by the HIV virus.
+This basically means you only should start taking medicines when your immune system is starting to become significantly weakened by the HIV virus.

 However, some studies have shown that if a patient is given treatment early on in the infection (i.e. even before the CD4 drops to 500), he/she will benefit in many ways like having less nerve or heart damage later on in life.
-In a famous study called the Visconti Cohort, the patients given strong anti-HIV treatment very early on in the infection actually could stop taking the medicines after a few years and the disease did not get worse.
+In a famous study called the Visconti Cohort, the patients were given strong anti-HIV treatment very early on in the infection actually could stop taking the medicines after a few years and the disease did not get worse.

-At the end of the day, when to start treatment is a decision both you and your doctor have to make together.
+At the end of the day, when to start HIV treatment is a decision both you and your doctor have to make together.

 What medicines to take?

 This is also very complex.
 There are several factors that have to be considered.
 These are namely: